Searched for tag JSON and found 5 results in 0.7 ms

 I am late to the game learning about the Mustache templating language.
 It is very mature, and has support for all of the languages I care about: Perl, PHP, and Javascript.
 I am mainly focused on using it in Javascript as it is a great way to format raw data you get via JSON into something more human consumable like HTML.

-It's incredibly easy to implement and get started with.
+Mustache.js is incredibly easy to implement and get started with.
 A single include loads the entire zero-dependency library.
 As of v4.2.0 the library is tiny, clocking in at only 25k.
-Once loaded Mustache.render(template_str, data_obj) gets you a formatted string.
 A big selling point is the ease of installation and use.
 You can be up and running with Mustache.js in less than 5 minutes.

 <script src="/js/mustache.min.js"></script>